axelriet/LwMQ.net/docs/guide/messaging.rst

 underlying transport details and can leverage any of the supported transports with virtually no change to the code.

+For special case, LwMQ also provides "raw" channels with direct access to the underlying transport buffers, bypassing the messaging and queing layers as well as message encoding.

+This allows users to implement custom protocols on top of LwMQ's transport layer as well as cater to special use cases such as high-performance data replication, BLOB transfer, or even remote memory access (RMA) scenarios where the application is directly responsible for managing the remote memory and the synchronization of the data transfer, while still  benefiting from LwMQ's efficient transport mechanisms and APIs for connection management, buffer registration, and event handling.

 Finally, LwMQ supports Hyper-V specific transports that enable communication between the Host OS, Guest VMs, and Containers without leveraging any network stack at